Baked Ham With Pineapple Sauce

 This Baked Ham with Pineapple Sauce is a showstopping centerpiece for your holiday menu.
 Classic spiral sliced ham is served with a tangy and sweet pineapple sauce.

 Whether or not you need sauce for ham is entirely up to you.
-Just like the glaze in my honey glazed carrots recipe and my honey mustard pork chops, and the dipping sauce for my mini Hasselback potatoes, I think this pineapple ham glaze gives the meat an extra special touch, and adds a bit of brightness to your plate overall.
+Just like the glaze in my honey glazed carrots recipe and my pork chops with mustard sauce, and the dipping sauce for my mini Hasselback potatoes, I think this pineapple ham glaze gives the meat an extra special touch, and adds a bit of brightness to your plate overall.

 Using the heating instructions below, your baked ham with pineapple sauce shouldn’t turn out dry, but if it does, the sauce adds some moisture to the party, too.